Leif Erikson Day: Date

 October 9 is not associated with any particular event in Leif Erikson's life.
-The exact date of Leif's discovery of the Americas is unknown, but the Sagas state that it was in autumn.
-At the suggestion of Christian A. Hoen, 9 October was settled upon, as it took place in fall, and was already a historic date for Scandinavians in America.
-The date was chosen because the ship Restauration coming from Stavanger, Norway, arrived in New York Harbor on October 9, 1825, beginning a wave of immigration from Norway to America.
+The exact date of Leif's arrival to the Americas is unknown, but the Sagas state that it was in autumn.
+At the suggestion of Christian A. Hoen, October 9 was settled upon, as it took place in the fall and was already a historic date for Scandinavians in America.
+The date was chosen because the ship Restauration coming from Stavanger, Norway, arrived in New York Harbor on October 9, 1825, beginning a wave of immigration from Norway to the United States.

 Observance

-The federal government of the United States observes the holiday and some U.S. states officially commemorate Leif Erikson Day.
+The federal government of the United States observes the holiday, and some U.S. states officially commemorate Leif Erikson Day.
 It is celebrated in many communities, particularly in the Upper Midwest and other places where large numbers of people from the Nordic countries settled.
 It has long been observed in Seattle, Washington.
-In 2012, the day was made official in Las Vegas, Nevada.
+In 2012, the day was celebrated in Las Vegas, Nevada.
 Westby, Wisconsin, and Norway, Michigan, have held festivals near the day.
 There have been Canadian commemorations, including in Edmonton, Alberta, and Charlottetown, Prince Edward Island.
-The day is also celebrated in Iceland.

 In popular culture

 The holiday was referenced in the episode "Bubble Buddy" of the Nickelodeon animated series SpongeBob SquarePants.
-On multiple occasions throughout the episode, characters shout "Happy Leif Erikson Day!", followed by some vaguely Norse-sounding gibberish.
-Forbes states that the holiday is often mainly associated online with its appearance in SpongeBob SquarePants, and poses that "[p]erhaps this is the best way to remember the day".
+A writer in Forbes said the holiday is often associated online with its appearance in SpongeBob SquarePants and posed "Perhaps this is the best way to remember the day".
 The episode is arguably responsible for popularizing the holiday outside of the Norwegian-American community.